 It also works underwater.
 The specs say it’s waterproof up to five meters down (16 feet).
 Not being a scuba diver, I couldn’t verify that spec, but it did well in my bathtub shooting colorful rubber duckies and plastic boats (they’re the, um, toddler’s).
 For underwater photography, I always prefer to use a waterproof camera like the 610 than, say, a DSLR inside a waterproof case, since I’m always terrified I haven’t sealed the case properly.
 With the 610, you’ve got not worries.

 For all its immunity to water, shocks, and low temperatures, keep in mind you will be able to scratch, ding and dent this camera fairly easily.
 Being able to take a pounding does not mean you’ll look pristine afterward.
 But even with bruises, the 610 will perform exactly the same as if it were brand new.
 The protective layer over the LCD is particularly good, shielding the pixels from damage even when poked with sharp objects.

 It’s true, the Tough TG-610 isn’t much of a camera, especially when compared to other cameras priced at $280 (you can find it much cheaper online).
 But it’s good for shooting outdoors, and that’s where its best feature comes into play: durability.
 If you like your sports extreme and your action up close, this is the camera for the job.
 Others may give you much better shots, but this one is guaranteed to live to shoot the next one.

-Bottom line: Since it’s very durable and waterproof, the Olympus Tough TG-610 should be your go-to camera while skiing, scuba diving, or doing anything extreme outdoors in good sunlight.
+Olympus Tough TG-610 Camera Bottom Line: Karl Tennant 3.0 5.0 Since it’s very durable and waterproof, the Olympus Tough TG-610 should be your go-to camera while skiing, scuba diving, or doing anything extreme outdoors in good sunlight.
 For pretty much anything else, a decent cellphone camera has it beat.